 "The Root and Offspring of David" refers to Jesus' birthright - His first coming...
-The "Morning Star" is the last star seen before the dawning of a new day.
-It speaks of the rapture Jesus' coming for His Church...
+The "Morning Star" is the last star seen before the dawning of the day.
+It speaks of the rapture, Jesus' coming again for His Church.

 "And the Spirit and the bride say, "Come!"
 And let him who hears say, "Come!"
-And let him who thirsts, Come."
+And let him who thirsts come."
 I love this chorus of "comes."
-Salvation is free - paid for by Jesus.
-But you have to come!
+Salvation is free, paid for by Jesus, but you have to come!
 God won't chase you down.
-Step over what holds you back and come.
+Step over the obstacles, and come.
 "Whoever desires, let him take the water of life freely."

 Since John was the last living of the 12 apostles, he knew the sacred Scriptures concluded with him, so he attaches a warning.
-And I believe it applies, not just to Revelation, but to the other 65 books that come before.
+And I believe it applies, not just to Revelation, but to the other 65 books of the Bible.